Grow Community, USA

 The project is designed with the goal of achieving zero carbon living by 2020.
 On- and off-site photovoltaic systems will be used to achieve this goal.
-Water reuse systems will be incorporated into each home and multifamily building to reduce water consumption, and materials will be sustainably sourced with an emphasis on local materials and PVC-free housing.
+Water reuse systems are incorporated into each home and multifamily building to reduce water consumption, and materials are sustainably sourced with an emphasis on local materials and PVC-free housing.

-A community center will be located directly across the green from the school.
-The center will be shared space for both the school and the residents.
-This building provides an assembly/gathering space for group events for the school, as well as space for the residents to expand their living experience.
-A fireside room, a kitchen, a children’s play area, art and music rooms, a woodshop and an outdoor terrace for dining and concerts are all possible design elements that could be included in this building that will be central to building community in this project.
+A community center is located directly across the green from the school.
+The center is a shared space for both the school and the residents, providing an assembly/gathering space for group events for the school, as well as space for the residents to expand their living experience.
+A fireside room, a kitchen, a children’s play area, art and music rooms, a woodshop and an outdoor terrace for dining and concerts are central to building community in this project.

 The Grow Community is being designed to encourage residents to use alternative transportation.
 The project site is an urban infill project, within 5-minute walking distance to a major transportation hub – the ferry terminal, and within 5-10 minute walking distance to urban amenities, including a grocery store, schools, the library, restaurants and shops.
 Strategies to reduce the vehicle usage are therefore being developed, and include unbundling of parking spaces, flex cars and a flex truck, and provision of bicycle storage facilities.